PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 This one is pretty simple.
 If you’re honest with your life insurance provider throughout the application process, it makes it near impossible for them to deny your claim.

 The majority (of a tiny amount) of declines happen due to intentional misrepresentation.
-If you are as honest as possible about your health from the start, you know misrepresentation won’t be an issue.
+If you are as honest as possible about your medical condition from the start, you know misrepresentation won’t be an issue.

-There is the option to get no medical life insurance, which requires no medical questions or exams.
-But no medical insurers charge higher rates since they can't properly assess your risk level.
+There is the option to get no medical life insurance, which requires no medical exam or questions.
+But no medical insurers charge higher rates since they can't properly assess your risk level based on your health condition.

 Every life insurance policy has exclusions.
 For the most part, it's just death by suicide within the first two years.
 But life insurance is a pretty personal product.